 — Photo by Dr. Daniel Amen

-EMDR was first developed by Francine Shapiro upon noticing that certain eye movements reduced the intensity of disturbing thoughts.
-Shapiro noted that, when she was experiencing a disturbing thought, her eyes were involuntarily moving rapidly.
-She noticed further that, when she brought her eye movements under voluntary control while thinking a traumatic thought, anxiety was reduced.
+EMDR was first developed by Francine Shapiro, noticing that certain eye movements reduced the intensity of disturbing thoughts.
+Shapiro found when she was experiencing a disturbing thought, her eyes were involuntarily moving rapidly.
+She also noticed, when she brought her eye movements under voluntary control while thinking a traumatic thought, anxiety was reduced.
 She then conducted a scientific study in 1989.
 The success rate of that first study using trauma victims was posted in the Journal of Traumatic Stress.
-Shapiro soon developed EMDR therapy for Post Traumatic Stress Disorder.
+Shapiro soon developed EMDR therapy for Post Traumatic Stress Disorder (PSTD).
 She speculated that traumatic events “upset the excitatory/inhibitory balance in the brain, causing a pathological change in the neural elements.
 EMDR is now recommended as an effective treatment for trauma in the Practice Guidelines of the American Psychiatric Association.
 EMDR also has validation by the American Psychological Association, and the Department of Defense and the Veteran’s Administration.

 David Grand, Ph.D. is a master EMDR therapist who has given international trainings in EMDR therapy to therapists, and been an EMDR Institute Facilitator for trainings given to therapists in America.
 He, too, made a serendipitous discovery.
 For him, it occurred in the midst of doing EMDR therapy.
 He slowed down the eye movements greatly with his clients, and observed that this helped them process disturbing material more gently, and perhaps more effectively.
 This gave him the opportunity to observe that at particular positions of the client’s eye, he noticed reflexive eye-blinking.
 “Where we look affects how we feel,” is a natural phenomenon that Brainspotting uses through relevant eye positions to locate, focus, process, and release this wide range of conditions.